fmp453/few-shot-erasing/README.md

 this command use the Stable Diffusion 1.4 except the text encoder.

 # Citation
-The preprint can be cited as follows
+Our paper can be cited as follows

 ```
 @misc{fuchi2024erasing,